 On two occasions the American Council of Education requested that Fran inspect and evaluate the US Army Helicopter School at Ft.
 Rucker, Alabama for credit transfer for college credit.
 During her instructing career, she has successfully taught over 3000 young men and women to fly and advance in ratings.
 Her experience in the Navy and the WASP led her to an interesting career in aviation.
 In 1987 she retired as Professor Emeritus from Miami-Dade Community College.

 Her achievements brought her a number of awards.
 In 1996, Fran was awarded the prestigious Wright Brothers Memorial Award from the Greater Miami Aviation Association.
 She was also awarded the Amelia Earhart Scholarship from the Ninety Nines, International Organization of Women Pilots.

-Fran has been an active Board Member of the Wings Over Miami Air Museum since 2003.
+Fran had been an active Board Member of the Wings Over Miami Air Museum being in 2003.
 In 2009, she was designated a Director Emeritus for her long years of support for military and civilian aviation, her involvement in aviation education and for her commitment to the Wings Over Miami Air Museum.

 On December 27, 2013, this inspiring woman passed away.
 The family has honored Fran by sharing her memorabilia for the museum to display.
 It is truly a gift of love to the museum.